lucasluizss/jdotxt/reports/recitation#02.md

   - Getting the correct result.
 - `com.todotxt.todotxttouch.util.Util.createParentDirectory`
   - Identifying the usage of the function.
-  - Analysing it parameter types.
+  - Analysing it parameter types for creating a parent directory.
   - Testing with different inputs and handling possible exceptions in tests.
-  - Verifying created files and deleting it at the end.
+  - Verifying created directories and deleting it at the end if necessary.
-- 5
+- `com.todotxt.todotxttouch.util.Util.renameFile`
+  - Checking how the function was used.
+  - Analysing the paramters for renaming a file.
+  - Creating file in order to rename it.
+  - Verifying the renamed file and possible errors.

 ## Brief description of the unit tests generated for each category.